Investment Calculator

 Methodology, Assumptions, and Limitations

-About this page: Investment Calculator — Growth, Dividends & Tax is designed to help visitors make faster, better-informed decisions without creating an account or giving up personal data.
+About this page: Investment Calculator — Future Value, Monthly Contributions & Tax Drag is designed to help visitors make faster, better-informed decisions without creating an account or giving up personal data.

 This estimate uses current federal and/or state tax assumptions, common filing-status logic, and the inputs you enter.
 It does not reproduce your exact payroll system, year-to-date withholding history, or every local tax rule.